donaldduckgithub/pythonlinting/README.md

 This is my first game:

-- Its main purpose is to show how we configure Poetry and the `pyproject.toml` file for better dependency management, and adds a formatter and a linter as well as a CI setup to check all this.
+- Its main purpose is to show how we configure Poetry and the `pyproject.toml` file for better dependency management, and add a formatter and a linter as well as a CI setup to check all this.
 - But of course the game is playable.
 You can walk around in a 3D world :).

 ## Installing dependencies